Emblem of the Collectivity of Saint Martin: Other logos and emblems

 One logo used by the territorial council, contains the name "Saint-Martin", with "Caraïbe Française" and "French Caribbean" written in small text below.
 A blue ribbon depicts the stylized letter "S", while a green ribbon depicts a stylized "M".

 Another logo, used by the tax department, depicts a gray outline of the island of Saint Martin with a bird flapping its wing.

-There is another coat of arms which was used before the new "emblem" competition in 2010.
-It features palm leaves in front of a sun to symbolize the tropical climate, a pelican symbolizing the fauna of the island, a hibiscus symbolizing the flora, a ship symbolizing the tourism-related boating and the words "Collectivité de Saint Martin" on the top.
+The coat of arms which was used before the new emblem competition in 2010 featured palm leaves in front of a sun to symbolize the tropical climate, a pelican symbolizing the fauna of the island, a hibiscus symbolizing the flora, a ship symbolizing the tourism-related boating and the words "Collectivité de Saint Martin" on the top.
 The commune that existed until 22 February 2007 used similar arms but with the legend "Ville de Saint Martin".